sfaist/docs/api-reference/jobs.md

 title: 'Job Management'
 ---

 This section of the API focuses on managing and executing jobs.
-Jobs are a way to combine a source, a mapping, and a target format into a reusable workflow for data transformation.
+Jobs are a way to combine a source, a mapping, and a target format into a reusable workflow for data transformation that is executed every 24 hours.

 ## Queries